GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 Two vowels together must share a quality, like height fricatives can't occur after plosives
 /f/ can only occur in onset
+plosives can occur only in onset, either they become fricatives elsewhere or just drop

 voiceless vowels?????? maybe not